-- Domain Sensors can detect anomalies to/from an IP contained in the subnet, or to / from the subnet as a whole. - Direction The direction of the traffic can be "receives" for inbound traffic that enters the prefix, or "sends" for outbound traffic that leaves the prefix. - Comparison Select "over" for volumetric anomalies (e.g. DrDoS, DDoS) or "under" to detect missing traffic towards a monitored subnet. - Value Enter the threshold value as an absolute number or as a percentage of the total traffic received by Sensor, for the selected decoder.
-Absolute values can be multiples of 1000 with K (kilo) appended, multiples of 1 million with M (mega) appended, or multiples of 1 billion with G (giga) appended. - Decoder Select one of the decoders enabled in Configuration " Anomaly Detection (see page 23). - Unit DDoS attacks usually reach a very high number of packets per second, so select "pkts/s" to detect them.
-For bandwidth-related anomalies, select "bits/s". - Response Select a previously defined Response, or select "None" to have no reaction to anomalies. - Parent Select "Yes" if the threshold should be inherited by more specific prefixes.
-You can cancel inherited thresholds by selecting "Unlimited" in the Value field. - Inheritance Displays the parent prefix if the rule was inherited from a less-specific prefix.
+- Domain Sensors can detect anomalies to/from an IP contained in the subnet, or to/from the subnet as a whole. - Direction The direction of traffic can be "receives" for the inbound traffic that enters the prefix, or "sends" for the outbound traffic that leaves the prefix. - Comparison Select "over" for volumetric anomalies (e.g. DrDoS, DDoS) or "under" to detect missing traffic towards a monitored subnet. - Value Enter the threshold value as an absolute number or as a percentage of the total traffic received by Sensor, for the selected decoder.
+Absolute values can be multiples of 1000 with K (kilo) appended, multiples of 1 million with M (mega) appended, or multiples of 1 billion with G (giga) appended. - Decoder Select one of the decoders enabled in Configuration " Anomaly Detection (see page 22). - Unit DDoS attacks usually reach a very high number of packets per second, so select "pkts/s" to detect them.
+For bandwidth-related anomalies, select "bits/s". - Response Select a previously defined Response, or select "None" to have no reaction to anomalies other than displaying them in Reports " Tools " Anomalies " Active Anomalies. - Parent Select "Yes" if more specific prefixes should inherit the threshold.
+You can cancel inherited thresholds by defining a similar threshold with "Unlimited" selected in the Value field. - Inheritance Displays the parent prefix if the rule was inherited from a less specific prefix.

-Adding a threshold rule on 0.0.0.0/0 that reads, "Any IP receives over 5% TCP+SYN pkts/s" will catch port scans and all significant SYN attacks towards any IP address belonging to your network.
-A threshold rule on 0.0.0.0/0 that reads, "Subnet sends under 1 TOTAL bits/s" will execute the Response when the link goes down.
+Adding a threshold rule on 0.0.0/0 that reads, "Any IP receives over 5% TCP+SYN pkts/s" catches port scans and all significant SYN attacks towards any IP address belonging to your network.
+A threshold rule on 0.0.0/0 that reads, "Subnet sends under 1 TOTAL bits/s" executes the Response when the link goes down.